Suspect Zero: Plot

-Suspect Zero is revealed to be a man who drives cross-country in a refrigerated truck.
-He targets children, whom he abducts and transports to his ranch, where he kills them.
-Mackelway links these crimes by recognizing that victims had signs of freezer burns while being transported.
-Mackelway chases one truck driver to a carnival, only to find that the child he saw in his vision as "captured" is free.
-O'Ryan suddenly appears and captures Mackelway.
-After refusing to be frightened, O'Ryan spares Mackelway.
-Eventually, the two men track Suspect Zero to his ranch and find numerous shallow graves.
-Chasing him, both vehicles crash off the road.
-Kulok manages to free a child while Mackelway kills Suspect Zero.
-O'Ryan then tries to convince Mackelway to end his suffering by killing him.
-When Mackelway refuses, O'Ryan pretends to attack him, prompting Kulok to shoot him to defend her partner.
+Suspect Zero is revealed to be a man who drives cross-country in a refrigerated truck as part of an elaborate scheme to target and kidnap children.
+It's only when FBI agent Mackelway discovers signs of freezer burns on his victims that he knows they were being transported in the truck.
+Mackelway makes his way to a local carnival in pursuit of the truck driver and is surprised to find the child he had seen in his vision as being "captured" is now free.
+He is then suddenly approached by O'Ryan, who captures Mackelway, though spares him after witnessing his bravery.
+O'Ryan and Mackelway team up and eventually find out the identity of Suspect Zero and trace him back to his ranch, where they discover numerous shallow graves.
+In an ensuing chase, both vehicles crash off the road and Kulok manages to rescue a child, while Mackelway kills Suspect Zero.
+But O'Ryan attempts to convince Mackelway to put an end to his suffering by killing him.
+When Mackelway refuses, O'Ryan pretends to attack, prompting Kulok to shoot him in order to protect her partner.